-- The opening to the womb (cervix)
+- Opening to the womb (cervix)

-- The inside of the womb
+- Inside of the womb

-- The openings of the fallopian tubes
+- Openings of the fallopian tubes

 This procedure is commonly used to diagnose bleeding problems in women, remove polyps or fibroids, or perform sterilization procedures.